The Best Keto Pizza Chaffle Recipe

 The Best Keto Pepperoni Pizza Chaffle

 This mouthwatering pepperoni pizza chaffle is my exciting take on the viral keto chaffle craze.
-Chaffles have taken the low-carb world by storm.
-Their versatility lends itself perfectly to Pizzas.
+Chaffles have taken the low-carb world by storm as a keto bread option, since you can make it so many ways.

 I’ve tested countless chaffle variations, but none beat this pizza version loaded with ooey-gooey cheese and pepperoni slices.
 It starts with alterations I made to my go-to chaffle base.
-It bakes up the most incredible golden-brown pizza crust texture by blending mozzarella, cream cheese, coconut flour, garlic powder, and Italian seasoning.
+By blending mozzarella, cream cheese, coconut flour, garlic powder, and Italian seasoning, it bakes up the most incredible golden-brown pizza crust texture.

 So What Makes This a Pizza Chaffle?

 The base of any chaffle starts with eggs and cheese.
-But to transform an ordinary chaffle into a pizza version, I optimized the ingredients.
-Instead of cheddar, I use mozzarella and cream cheese in the batter.
-This gives the crispy waffle base a delicious cheese flavor.
-Italian and garlic seasonings bump up the pizza taste even more!
+But I wanted to use the chaffle for a pizza crust, so I changed the ingredients.
+Instead of cheddar, I used mozzarella and cream cheese in the batter and added garlic to give it more of an Italian flavor.

 Ingredients to Make Pizza Chaffle